Eggless Chocolate Cupcakes

 A quick and easy chocolate buttercream recipe

 For the icing in the pictures, I used Betty Crocker’s chocolate fudge frosting for convenience, which is accidentally vegan in the UK.
-But I thought I’d include an easy buttercream recipe in this post in case you can’t/don’t want to use ready-made frosting.
+But I thought I’d include an easy buttercream recipe in this post in case you can’t/don’t want to use ready-made buttercream.

 In a large bowl, soften the vegan butter until it’s easy to mix then stir in the vanilla.
 Add in the icing sugar and cocoa powder, a little at a time, mixing as you go.
 Use as much soy milk as needed to loosen it.

 Once you’ve mixed it all in, it should have a nice, creamy consistency that will stand firm when piped onto the cakes.

 However, if it’s too thick, you can add more soy milk to loosen it a bit.
 Likewise, if it’s too thin or runny, you can fix it by adding more icing sugar until you get your desired consistency.